bit-hack/nomad-docs/nomad-design-doc.md

 - Store hut
   - As wood, stone and iron resources are gathered they may be deposited in a store hut where they will then count towards a player's total resources.
+- Temple
+  - Villagers worshiping you in a temple increase the rate at which your mana accumulates.

 > - Docks
     - Villagers may be sent into the docks to produce boats.